Top 5 PropTech VCs: A Founder's Guide

 Early Stage VC Firms in PropTech

-Early-stage funding, like Series A or B, is for startups with proven traction that need capital to scale their operations and accelerate growth.
-For founders at this point, early stage VC firms such as Chicago-based Nine Four Ventures and JLL Spark are notable investors in the space.
+Early-stage rounds, such as Series A and B, are for startups with established product-market fit that need capital to scale their teams and accelerate growth.
+For founders in this phase, firms like Chicago's Nine Four Ventures are key players, and corporate VCs like JLL Spark also provide early-stage capital to promising PropTech companies.

 Late Stage VC Firms in PropTech

-Keep in mind that some venture capital firms invest across multiple stages, from a company's first check to its last private round.
+Keep in mind that some venture capital firms invest across multiple stages, supporting companies from their seed round through to later growth phases.

-To help you find the right partner, here is our overview of leading venture capital firms in PropTech.
-We've included details on their investment stages, geographic focus, and what distinguishes each firm.
+To help you identify the right partners, here is a more detailed overview of top VC firms investing in property technology.
+We've summarized their investment stages, geographic focus, and what makes each firm distinct for founders like you.

 1. 1984 Ventures